pcraig3/usc-clubs/README.txt

 2. This is the second screen shot

 == Changelog ==

+= 1.1.0 =
+* Plugin connects to API which pulls information from github

 = 1.0.1 =
 * Using shortcodes instead of string substitution